tyler-g/chancer/README.md

 a project exploring the creation of chance music via user interaction

 ## setup
-setup is based in 3 parts:
+<i>setup is based in 3 parts:</i><br>
-app.js | the nodejs server app that handles all command communication client.html | a self-contained client that is used to connect to the server and send/receive commands sengine/index.html | the sound engine which actually plays sounds in a browser
+app.js | the nodejs server app that handles all command communication<br>
+client.html | a self-contained client that is used to connect to the server and send/receive commands<br>
+sengine/index.html | the sound engine which actually plays sounds in a browser

-To start chancer, first start the server app: node app
+To start chancer, first start the server app:<br>
+node app

 Next open sEngine (sengine/index.html) in a browser [Chrome preferred]